 Audit Question PMSC / GtGP Ref Findings Recommendations Is there evidence of consultation with port users (both commercial and leisure) and local interests and communities?
 Section 3 Yes - There are a number of forums, committees and mechanisms which allow for consultation with a variety of stakeholder communities.
 Meeting dates, agendas, reports, minutes from previous meetings, background papers and committee membership lists are readily available via the Broads Authority website.
 Are stakeholders having a continued input to the Safety Management process through a regular or ad-hoc forum?
 3.1.3 Yes - The main mechanism for this is via the Navigation Committee.
 Members of this committee are drawn from relevant stakeholder communities i.e. hire boat owners, passenger boat owners and private owners.
-This committee meets every 2 months.
-Have users been consulted on existing or new risk assessments?
-3.2.8 A number of new activities were identified that required consultation and risk assessment.
-The increase in the popularity of 'paddle boarding' and an operator wishing to provide guided paddle boat tours resulted in the Boat Safety Management Group meeting to discuss and assess the risk of this activity.
+This committee meets every 2 months. existing or new risk assessment.
+Assessments?
+The increase in the popularity of 'paddle boarding' and an operator The increase in the popularity of 'paddle boarding' and an operator wishing to provide guided paddle boat tours resulted in the Boat Safety Management